Accepts Healthy Volunteers

 Searching Both is inclusive of interventional and observational studies.

 |Eligible Ages||18 Years - 70 Years|

 Inclusion Criteria:1.
-Adults aged 18 to 70 years inclusive 2.
-Diagnosed with celiac disease based on positive serology (eg, tissue transglutaminase IgA antibody and/or deamidated gliadin peptide IgG) and intestinal histology consistent with ≥ Marsh Type II or with evidence of villous atrophy 3.
-Has HLA-DQ2.5 genotype (HLA-DQA1*05 and HLA-DQB1*02) (homozygotes or heterozygotes) 4.
-Has followed a GFD for > 12 months immediately prior to study entry 5.
-Negative for tTG and negative or weak positive for DGP-IgA/IgG during screening 6.
-Male or female, and using at least 2 acceptable birth control methods or who are sterile or postmenopausal 7.
-Capable of understanding and complying with protocol requirements 8.
-Patient understands and has signed the informed consent form Key
+Adults aged 18 to 70 years inclusive.
+2. Diagnosed with celiac disease based on positive serology (eg, tissue transglutaminase IgA antibody and/or deamidated gliadin peptide IgG) and intestinal histology consistent with ≥ Marsh Type II or with evidence of villous atrophy.
+3. Has HLA-DQ2.5 genotype (HLA-DQA1*05 and HLA-DQB1*02) (homozygotes or heterozygotes) 4.
+Has followed a GFD for > 12 months immediately prior to study entry.
+5. Negative or weak positive for tTG-IgA and negative or weak positive for DGP-IgA/IgG during screening.
+6. Male or female.
+Females of childbearing potential must use at least 2 acceptable birth control methods.
+7. Capable of understanding and complying with protocol requirements.
+8. Patient understands and has signed the informed consent form.
+Key

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.